evo-biomech/scAnt/README.md

 [OPTIONAL]

 All processing functions, including removing out of focus images, generating Extended Depth Of Field (EDOF) images, and generating alpha masks, can be run while capturing images or through the standalone script (processStack.py).
-You can also choose to run all post processing steps from the GUI by selecting a RAW image folder and hitting **Run Post Processing** in the Post Processing tab.
+You can also choose to run all post processing steps from the GUI by selecting a RAW image folder and hitting **Run Post Processing**.
 The default values shown in the GUI generally work well for most specimens with our setup.
 However, the following adjustments may aid in achieving the best quality for yours:

 4. Enabling **Stack images** will cause scAnt to automatically process the captured files into EDOF images.
 Information on the default stacking method can be found [here](https://github.com/PetteriAimonen/focus-stack).
 The **Threshold (focus)** is a scalar value representing the Laplacian variance of each image required for it to be considered *"sharp enough for stacking"*.
 Simply put, this is used to discard images that appear entirely out of focus.
 This parameter is sensitive to image noise, resolution, and specimen size.
 Pay close attention to the messages **printed in the console**.
 To anticipate the results to some degree, you can use stacking option in the standalone script **(processStack.py)** to monitor the process.